Alice of Champagne: Conflicts

 Around late 1224 or early 1225, Alice married Bohemond, heir apparent to Antioch and Tripoli.
-Pope Honorius ordered Archbishop Eustorgius of Nicosia to inquire into the legality of the marriage, probably on the request of Cypriote barons who did not want her new husband to intervene in the government of Cyprus.
-Alice, who continued to regard herself as regent, was planning to appoint Bohemond as bailli, but the Cypriote barons resisted her plan, saying that Bohemond would probably mistreat their young king.
+Pope Honorius ordered Archbishop Eustorgius of Nicosia to inquire into the legality of the marriage, probably on the request of Cypriot barons who did not want her new husband to intervene in the government of Cyprus.
+Alice, who continued to regard herself as regent, was planning to appoint Bohemond as bailli, but the Cypriot barons resisted her plan, saying that Bohemond would probably mistreat their young king.
 Alice then offered the office to Aimery Barlais, who was amenable, but the High Court—the supreme tribunal in the kingdom—ruled that Alice could not replace Philip of Ibelin who had been made bailli for the duration of her son's minority.
 Barlais left the island to join Alice, while his supporter Gavin of Chenichy visited Holy Roman Emperor Frederick II, who had decided to launch the Sixth Crusade for the Holy Land.

 Emperor Frederick II regarded himself as overlord of Cyprus because his father, Emperor Henry VI, had sent the royal crown to Aimery of Lusignan.
 On Philip of Ibelin's initiative, the High Court arranged the coronation of the eight-year-old Henry without the Emperor's consent in 1225, drawing Frederick's ire.
 The marriage of Frederick and Queen Isabella II of Jerusalem, daughter and successor of Alice's half-sister Maria, had been decided in 1223.
-Alice attended Isabella's coronation in Tyre before she departed for Italy to meet Frederick in 1225.
-Frederick persuaded the dying Pope Honorius to delegate two new judges (the Latin patriarch of Jerusalem Gerold of Lausanne and the bishop of Acre Jacques de Vitry) to investigate the marriage of Alice and Bohemond, accusing Eustorgius of partiality in the couple's favour.
+Alice attended Isabella's coronation in Tyre before Isabella departed for Italy to meet Frederick in 1225.
+Either Frederick or Alice and Bohemond's envoys persuaded the dying Pope Honorius to delegate two new judges (the Latin patriarch of Jerusalem, Gerold of Lausanne, and the bishop of Acre, Jacques de Vitry) to investigate the marriage of Alice and Bohemond, accusing Eustorgius of partiality in the couple's favour.
 Honorius III's decision was confirmed by his successor, Pope Gregory IX.
 Alice and her husband came to Limassol in summer 1227 intending to meet Frederick, but illness prevented Frederick from departing Italy.
 Alice and Bohemond's marriage was subsequently annulled but the circumstances of the process are unknown.